 - 2 cups marinara (I use my slow cooker recipe)

 - 1 tsp garlic salt

 - 1 tbs dried basil

 - Preheat oven to 400 degrees.

-- In a medium cast iron skillet, add the olive oil and toast the gnocchi for about 5 minutes.
-Set aside.
+In a medium cast iron skillet, add the olive oil and toast the gnocchi for about 5 minutes.
+Remove gnocchi from skillet and set aside.

 - Add onion and garlic, and sauté for about 3 minutes.

 - Add the zucchini, green pepper, and turkey pepperoni.
 Cook until vegetables are softened.

 Stir the marinara sauce, oregano, garlic salt, and basil into the pan.
 Let simmer for about 5 minutes.